 Low-dose aspirin, which can reduce the risks of heart attacks and strokes.
 It may be especially important for people who are "prothrombotic," or prone to blood clots.

 Keep in mind that all medicines can have side effects and risks.
-Talk with your doctor about the pros and cons of using any of these medicines.
+Talk with your doctor about the pros and cons.